albertZhangTJ/albertZhangTJ/README.md

 Hello World!

 I'm Albert ZHANG Tongjun.
-I am currently a computer science undergraduate sophomore at National University of Singapore.
+I am currently a computer science undergraduate junior at National University of Singapore.

 Huge fan of C++ (sorry Linus), but can also code in C, Java, Javascript, Python, Go, and SQL.

-As you can see, I more of a backend developer.
+Specialized in Operating Systems and network.

-Open for any backend-related part-time (fulltime during summer and winter) job oppotunities.
+Open for any backend, OS, network related part-time (fulltime during summer and winter) job oppotunities.

 PS: I'm currently single so ... yeah